Chicken Enchilada Puffs

-Meanwhile, add the onions, celery and spices to the oil that remains in the pan.
+- Meanwhile, add the onions, celery and spices to the oil that remains in the pan.
 Add a little more oil if necessary.

-Add the chilies and chicken stock to stop the browning process and to collect the browned bits of flavor off the bottom of the pan, scraping the pan with a wooden spoon.
+- Add the chilies and chicken stock to stop the browning process and to collect the browned bits of flavor off the bottom of the pan, scraping the pan with a wooden spoon.
 As this is coming up to a boil, dice the chicken breast into a small dice and return the chicken to the pan.
 Add the crushed tortilla chips.

-Continue to cook until almost all of the liquid is evaporated.
+- Continue to cook until almost all of the liquid is evaporated.
 Taste and adjust seasoning with salt and pepper.
 Remove from the heat and chill completely in the refrigerator.

-Dust your counter with a little flour and spread out the puff pastry.
+- Dust your counter with a little flour and spread out the puff pastry.
 Lightly brush the pastry with the egg/water mixture.
 This will help seal the folded puff.
 Use a sharp knife or a pizza cutter, cut the puff sheets into 2-inch by 2-inch squares.